Krishna2912/DIGIT_RECOG/README.md

 # DIGIT_RECOG

-This project is based on the recognition of digit using MNIST dataset, I trained this dataset using CNN model and test the trained model with the paint appliction. i just drawn the digit over there and make the predition as voice output.
+This project is based on the recognition of digit using MNIST dataset, I trained this dataset using CNN model and test the trained model with the paint application. i just drawn the digit over there and make the predition as voice output.

 ####  important  ###